Acoustical Analysis of Speech Under Physical Stress in Relation to Physical Activities and Physical Literacy: Results and Discussion

 \subsection{Analysis of speech features}

-Table \ref{pitch} reports the mean and the standard deviation of F0, speaking rate, articulation rate and speech-to-pause time ratio in the resting and exercise states.
+Table \ref{pitch} reports the mean and the standard deviation of F0, speaking rate, articulation rate and speech-to-pause time ratio in resting and exercise states.
 The difference of feature values between resting and exercise states are shown in Table \ref{feature_difference}.
 Given limited amount of speech recordings, the gender effect is not considered in the analysis.
 ANOVA and the two-tailed t-test are applied.
 A significant threshold of 0.05 is assumed.

-The results of ANOVA indicate that the change of F0 levels in different exercises are significantly different ($p<0.001$).
+The results of ANOVA indicate the changes of F0 levels in different exercises are significantly different ($p<0.001$).
 An increase of over 150 cents is observed in PACER.
 The DQs in CAMSA, plank and PACER do not differ significantly.
 For each type of exercise, significant difference is found in the DQs of T1, T3, and T6 ($p<0.001$).
 Physical stress exhibits different extents of influence to different tones.

 The two-tailed t-test shows that the speaking rate, articulation rate and speech-to-pause time ratio of exercise states are significantly different from that in resting state ($p<0.01$).
 ANOVA indicates the increase of speaking rate and articulation rate, and the decrease of speech-to-pause time ratio, are significantly different among CAMSA, plank and PACER ($p<0.001$).
 The temporal characteristics of speech in PACER are further compared to resting state via the t-test.
 A notable increase in articulation rate is observed ($p<0.001$), but not in speaking rate.
 Subjects generally requires more frequent and deeper breathing in high-intensity exercise.
 The speech-to-pause time ratio is lower in the exercise states ($p<0.001$).
 These observations suggest that the subjects tend to talk faster and use longer time to breath in PACER.
+The above results can help with the design of acoustic feature sets that distinguish between PA of different intensities.